Garjzla/kuldr-risa/README.md

 # kuldr-risa
-This script is used to install the Pantheon Desktop Environment on arch linux
+This script is used to install the Pantheon Desktop Environment on Arch Linux

 kuldr-risa uses a modified version of Arget to install packages.